The Simpsons house

 The Simpsons house is the residence of the Simpson family in the animated sitcom The Simpsons and in The Simpsons Movie.
 The house's address is most frequently attributed as 742 Evergreen Terrace.
 In the series, the house is occupied by Homer and Marge Simpson and their three children: Bart, Lisa, and Maggie.

 To the left of the Simpsons' house (as seen from the street) is Ned Flanders' house.
 The house to the right has been occupied by numerous owners in different episodes including Mr. and Mrs. Winfield, Ruth and Laura Powers, Sideshow Bob, and the extended Flanders family.

-The street name is a reference to The Evergreen State College in Olympia, Washington, alma mater of series creator Matt Groening.
+The street name is in reference to series creator Matt Groening's childhood street in Portland, Oregon.
 The house's address was inconsistent in earlier seasons, with the address being given various numbers on Evergreen Terrace, and one address on a different street.

-In 1997, a real-life replica of the house was constructed at 712 Red Bark Lane in Henderson, Nevada, and given away as the grand prize in a contest.
+In 1997, a real-life replica of the house was constructed at 712 Red Bark Lane in Henderson, Nevada, and given away as the grand prize in a contest, though the winner chose a cash option instead of the house.

 In-universe

 The house's first chronological appearance is in the flashback episode "Lisa's First Word", when Homer and Marge purchase it.
 The house was auctioned to Ned Flanders in "No Loan Again, Naturally", and since then leased to the Simpsons.

 In The Simpsons Movie, the house and all of the family's possessions are completely destroyed by a sinkhole under Maggie's sandbox, which expands after the Simpsons escape through it and the police fire their service weapons into it.
 At the end of the film, the townsfolk and the family themselves rebuild the house in exactly the same manner as it was before, restoring the "status quo".

-The opening sequence and the couch gag of "He Loves to Fly and He D'ohs" shows the house still under construction, along with the whole town rebuilding after the events of the movie.
+The opening sequence and the couch gag of "He Loves to Fly and He D'ohs", the first episode to air after the release of the movie, show the house still under construction, along with the whole town rebuilding after the events of the movie.